PsiQ/qref/docs/format.md

 among all ports of any given program (or subroutine).
 Each port also has direction, which can be either `input` or `output`.
 Finally, each port has size.
 In our simple scenario, all sizes are positive integers.
-However, QART is not limited to them, and size of the port can be either:
+However, QART is not limited to them, and size of a port can be either:

 - A positive integer.
 - A symbol or symbolic expression (e.g. `N` or `2L + 1`)
 - A `null`, signifying that the size of the port can be deduced from sizes of other ports it is connected to (possibly transitively).

+### Children

 The `children` list comprises all subroutines of the program.
 Each entry has the same structure as the program itself (one could say that the schema of the `program`